The usual comparison operators are available, shown in Table 9-1.

 expression ISNULL expression NOTNULL

 Do not write expression = NULL because NULL is not "equal to" NULL.
 (The null value represents an unknown value, and it is not known whether two unknown values are equal.)
-This behavior conforms to the SQL standard.

 Tip: Some applications might expect that expression = NULL returns true if expression evaluates to the null value.
 It is highly recommended that these applications be modified to comply with the SQL standard.
 However, if that cannot be done the transform_null_equals configuration variable is available.
 If it is enabled, PostgreSQL will convert x = NULL clauses to x IS NULL.